-Most pet owners wouldn’t think of pumpkin as something a cat would eat, but pumpkin has many benefits.
+Most pet owners wouldn’t think of pumpkin as something a cat would eat, but it has many benefits.
 It is cheap, easy to prepare, palatable and offers a number of benefits to cats.

-Pumpkin contains high levels of fibre which is found in all fruits and vegetables.
+Pumpkin contains high levels of fibre.
 There are two types of dietary fibre, soluble and insoluble.
-Pumpkin also contains antioxidants, beta-carotene, omega fatty acids, iron, magnesium, potassium, phosphorous, zinc as well as vitamins A, B, C, and E.
+It also contains antioxidants, beta-carotene, omega fatty acids, iron, magnesium, potassium, phosphorous, zinc as well as vitamins A, B, C, and E.

 Cats can be given 1 tablespoon of canned or mashed pumpkin a day.
 This should be slowly introduced to your cat over a few days, too much fibre too soon can cause stomach upset and bloating in cats.

 Most people mix this into their cat’s food, however, you can try it on its own too, many cats quite like the taste of pumpkin.

 As with any medical condition, it is ALWAYS important to see your veterinarian to rule out something serious.